 Drug resistance evolution in a morbidostat

-Matthias Willmann and Silke Peter from the Tübingen medical school and my group teamed up to study evolution of colistin resistance in clinical isolates of Pseudomonas aeruginosa using a morbidostat.
+Pathogenic bacteria are increasingly resistant against many antibiotics we use to treat infections and resistance is developing into a serious complication of modern medicine.
+Matthias Willmann and Silke Peter from the Tübingen medical school and our group teamed up to study evolution of colistin resistance in clinical isolates of Pseudomonas aeruginosa using a morbidostat.
 This computer controlled continuous culture device was designed by Erdal Toprak and colleagues in Roy Kishony's lab.
 The morbidostat adjust drug concentrations such that the bugs struggle but grow.
 Over days and weeks, the bacteria become resistant while we can take samples and sequence the population to track the changes in their genomes.
+Over 2-3 weeks, all replicate cultures became resistant via mutational pathways that are reproducible, but strain dependent (Regenbogen et al, AAC, 2017).

 Our morbidostat set-up in Tübingen